Purposive sampling

 TV reporters stopping certain individuals on the street in order to ask their opinions about certain political changes constitutes the most popular example of this sampling method.
 However, it is important to specify that the TV reporter has to apply certain judgment when deciding who to stop on the street to ask questions; otherwise it would be the case of random sampling technique.

 In purposive sampling personal judgment needs to be used to choose cases that help answer research questions or achieve research objectives.
+The quality of purposive sampling depends heavily on the researcher’s ability to make appropriate and justified selection decisions.

 According to the type of cases, purposive sampling can be divided into the following six categories[1]: